 Something to consider: Quiet hours are strictly enforced, so if you’re looking for a party, you might want to look somewhere else.

 What we love about Savoy Mountain State Forest: The hike to Tannery Brook Falls is beautiful in the fall, especially if there’s been lots of rain.

 What we love about Camden Hills State Park: The hiking is seriously awesome, and the campground has free Wi-Fi if you need it.

 A year-round campground in one of Maine’s most iconic, but secluded parks, Daicey Pond Campground is open year-round for an incomparable wilderness experience.
-Hike to incredible vistas, fish in mountains streams and boggy ponds, and catch your Zzz’s in a cozy cabin, complete with a woodstove for heat, and propane lights.
+Hike to incredible vistas, fish in mountains streams and boggy ponds, and catch your Zzz’s in a cozy cabin, complete with a wood stove for heat, and propane lights.
 The Appalachian Trail runs through the campground on its way to the northern terminus on Mount Katahdin, and there are 200 miles of wilderness trails throughout the park.
 This is true wilderness, so don’t be surprised to come upon deer, moose, bear, and lots of smaller critters.
 There are 10 cabins available at Dicey Pond.